 The album opens, and a sense of familiarity strikes.
 Anyone who has enjoyed flamenco music, the traditional folkloric music from the south of Spain, will recall some resembling structures and sounds.
-It turns out, over 1,000 years ago, a polymath known as Ziryab made his way from Persia to the Iberian city of Córdoba, bringing with him the music of his homeland and profoundly influencing the Spanish form we know as flamenco today.
-He’s even credited with inventing the guitar, by adding one more string to the Middle Eastern oud.
+Over 1,000 years ago, a polymath known as Ziryab made his way from Persia to the Iberian city of Córdoba, bringing with him the music of his homeland and profoundly influencing the Spanish form we know as flamenco today.
+He’s even credited with inventing the guitar by adding one more string to the Middle Eastern oud.

-With Sacred Horror in Design Sote turns doubly ambitious: while safeguarding the beauty of the Persian musical tradition, at the same time transforming it into new structures, which might well become the folklore of the future.
+With Sacred Horror in Design,, Sote turns doubly ambitious: while safeguarding the beauty of the Persian musical tradition, simultaneously transforming it into new structures, which might well become the folklore of the future.
 How difficult is to translate one musical language into another?
-Sote himself explains: to simplify, the most challenging part was to make the Iranian scales and modes work with the electronic components without any compromises on either part.
+Sote himself explains that to simplify, the most challenging part was to make the Iranian scales and modes work with the electronic components without compromising either part.
 I did not want to process the instruments.
 They are supposed to work in harmony with everything else.
-In this paradoxical, contradictory environment, they end up uniting beautifully for a new and unique experience.
+They unite beautifully in this paradoxical, contradictory environment for a new and unique experience.

 When asked how he approaches his composition he goes on: To be honest with you, the way I approach my compositions, in general, is purely emotional towards synthesis and patterns.
 I’m crazy about patterns and sound design which both become instrumental parts of the whole composition.
 However, in my opinion, the most interesting sound or layers of patterns are weightless if the actual end result (composition) is weak.
 So, synthesis is my passion.
 But synthesis/electronic music has to result in an astounding piece of music (composition).